Everest Base Camp Trek

 Flight back to Kathmandu and farewell dinner in the evening (1,400m) - 45 minutes flight

 Most flights from Lukla to Kathmandu are scheduled for early morning to avoid the strong winds.
-It’s a scenic flight from Lukla to Kathmandu for about forty-five minutes.
-We touch down at Kathmandu and transferred to our hotel.
+It’s a scenic flight from Lukla to Kathmandu that takes about forty-five minutes.
+We touched down in Kathmandu and transferred to our hotel.

-In the evening we will organize a farewell dinner with Nepalese cuisine and a cultural dance show at typical local restaurant.
+In the evening, we will organize a farewell dinner with Nepalese cuisine and a cultural dance show at a typical local restaurant.

 Walking Distance: